acoli-repo/unimorph/README.md

  - goh/ (Old High German@ACoLi)
  - kjj/ (Khinalug@LiODi)
  - osx/ (Old Saxon@ACoLi)
- - xcj/ (Classical Armenian@LiODi; upcoming)
+ - xcl/ (Classical Armenian@LiODi)
  - xmf/ (Megrelian@LiODi; upcoming)

-The LiODi data sets are original resources (kjj, xmf), resp., converted from existing corpora (xcj).
+The LiODi data sets are original resources (kjj, xmf), resp., converted from existing corpora (xcl).
 The ACoLi data sets use conventional UniMorph annotations, but in opposition to conventional UniMorph data, we include source data and build scripts (Makefile).
-A technological innovation is that gmh, goh and osx use ontologies and SPARQL update for transforming the original annotations to UniMorph annotations.
+A technological innovation is that gmh, goh, osx and xcl use ontologies and SPARQL update for transforming the original annotations to UniMorph annotations.

 ## Revised UniMorph annotations for argument marking (LiODi)